midzer/beerbase/content/breweries/port-brewing-company/wipeout-ipa.md

 srm: 0
 upc: 0
 ---
-This one is dedicated to everyone who has gotten up at the butt crack of dawn, headed towards the shores and found it 4-6 feet and offshore only to find 30 of your \buddies\" have already claimed the peak.
+This one is dedicated to everyone who has gotten up at the butt crack of dawn, headed towards the shores and found it 4-6 feet and offshore only to find 30 of your buddies" have already claimed the peak.
 As you paddle out